stripe-archive/react-stripe-elements/README.md

 ## Project status

 This project is currently in beta.
-While we won't ever break your integration, the API may undergo significant changes until we hit a stable release.
+The API presented below may undergo significant changes until we hit a stable release.

 ## Getting started